shuibing9420/shuibing9420.github.io/_pages/about.md

-I have been awarded over 20 grants from the National Science Foundation of China, the National Key Research and Development Program, the Major Projects of Zhejiang Province, the Program of Zhejiang Province Science and Technology, Alibaba, Huawei, etc. I have published more than 90 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, EuroSys, SC, ATC, TOCS, TC, TPDS and TOS.
+I have been awarded over 20 grants from the National Science Foundation of China, the National Key Research and Development Program, the Major Projects of Zhejiang Province, the Program of Zhejiang Province Science and Technology, Alibaba, Huawei, etc. I have published more than 100 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, SC, EuroSys, ATC, FAST, TOCS, TC,
+TPDS and TOS.
 I am the Associate Editor of IEEE Transactions on Computers (TC, 2023-), the Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS, 2018-2022), and the Editor of CCF Transactions on High Performance Computing (THPC, 2024-).
 I also serve as the program chair of NAS2024, general